dart-lang/language/working/augmentation-libraries/feature-specification.md

 The URL points to the main library that this augmentation is applied to.

-After that, an augmentation library may contain anything a regular Dart library can contain: imports, exports, classes, functions, constants, etc. All augmentations of a main library share the same top level declaration scope.
+After that, an augmentation may contain anything a regular Dart library can
+contain: imports, exports, classes, functions, constants, etc. All augmentations of a main library share the same top level declaration scope.
 Declarations in any augmentation or the main library are visible to all of the others, including private ones.